kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/12-update/01-add-update-button.md

 # Add Update button, make UserGenealogies stateful component

 ## Switch back to local dev (make the necessary changes)
-* Add an update button to modify existing genealogies
+* Add an update button to modify existing `genealogies`

 `UserGenealogies.js`

+* We pull in Fragment to avoid adding extraneous HTML

 ```
 import React, { Fragment } from 'react';